Patient Safety in the Hospital

 - Read and understand all consent forms for treatments before you sign them.
 Ask healthcare providers for more information about your treatment, procedure, or surgery if you need it.
 There also may be handouts available for you to read or videos for you to see.

 - If possible, have someone else with you when treatments are explained to you.
 Another person may hear or understand information differently than you do.
 They may also have other questions to ask.

 What should I know about hospital equipment?

 - Lock all equipment wheels.
-Make sure your wheelchair wheels are locked before sitting in it, or getting up out of it.
-Lock all bed wheels to keep the bed from sliding away while you are getting in or out.
+Make sure the wheels on your wheelchair are locked before you sit in it or get up.
+Lock all bed wheels to keep the bed from sliding while you get in or out.

-- Know about your equipment.
-Ask your caregiver about your equipment.
+- Ask healthcare providers about your equipment.
 Ask why each piece of equipment is attached to you, and how it should work.
 Ask about equipment alarms and what you should do if the alarm sounds.
-Ask caregivers what you can touch on the equipment without harming yourself or the equipment.
+Ask healthcare providers what you can touch on the equipment without harming yourself or the equipment.

-What should I do before I go home?
+What should I do before I leave the hospital?